AsherDMckoy/leave-management-app-bz/README.md

 - **UI Styles:** Edit `assets/styles/style.css` for branding and layout.
 - **Templates:** Edit HTML templates in `templates/` for UI changes.

-## Contribution

-1. Fork the repository.
-2. Create a feature branch.
-3. Commit your changes with clear messages.
-4. Open a pull request for review.

 ## License

-This project is licensed under the MIT License.
+This project is not licensed.

 ---